 The lead author for this report is Sushma Kaza.
-The editors are Sajina B and Mark Brownstein.
+The editor is Sajina B and Mark Brownstein.
 The research analyst is Arjun Das and the data analyst is Sarida Khatun.
 The Quality and Consistency Advisors are Christian Huschebeck, Jay Woldar and Yadu Singh.

-ISG Provider Lens

-isg Provider LensTM
+\ISG Provider LensTM

-ISG Provider LensTM delivers leading-edge and actionable research studies, reports and consulting services focused on technology and service providers' strengths and weaknesses and how they are positioned relative to their peers in the market.
-These reports provide influential insights accessed by our large pool of advisors who are actively advising outsourcing deals as well as large numbers of ISG enterprise clients who are potential outsourcers.
+ISG Provider LensTM delivers leading-edge and actionable research studies, reports and consulting services focused on technology and service providers' Strengths and weaknesses and how they are positioned relative to their peers in the market.
+These reports provide influential insights accessed by our large pool of advisors who are actively advising outsourcing Player8s as well as large numbers of ISG enterprise clients who are potential outsourcers.

-For more information about our studies, please email ISGLens@isg-one.com, call +49 (0) 561-50697537, or visit ISG Provider LensTM under ISG Provider LensTM.
+For more information about ISG Provider LensTM studies, please email ISGLens@ isg-one.com, call +1.203.454.3900, or visit ISG Provider LensTM.